Asplenium nidus: Habitat

 Asplenium nidus can survive either as an epiphyte or terrestrial plant, but typically grows on organic matter.
 This fern often lives in palm trees, where it collects water and humus in its leaf-rosette.
 It thrives in warm, humid areas in partial to full shade.
-It dislikes direct sunlight and likes to be in full shade on the north facing garden wall.
+It dislikes direct sunlight and likes to be in full shade on a south facing garden wall when in the southern hemisphere and the north facing in the northern hemisphere.

 Uses

 With a minimum temperature of 10 C, Asplenium nidus is widely cultivated in temperate regions as a houseplant.
-However, many plants sold in America as A. nidus are actually Asplenium australasicum, which has longer sori, and a differently shaped midrib.
+However, many plants sold as A. nidus are actually the related Asplenium australasicum.
 Asplenium nidus has gained the Royal Horticultural Society's Award of Garden Merit.

 Asplenium nidus has been used locally in folk medicine for asthma, sores, weakness, and halitosis.

 The sprouts of A. nidus are eaten in Taiwan, known as 山蘇, pronounced shansu. (山 meaning "mountain", as in mountain vegetables).
 They may be stir-fried or boiled and are a traditional aboriginal vegetable, now popular enough to appear even on the menus of chain restaurants.

+The young fronds are eaten in the Polynesian islands, known as Luku in Niue, Laukatafa in Tuvalu and Laumea in Tokelau where it is often cooked together and eaten with coconut cream.
+The large fronds are also used in the wrapping and cooking of food.